ku-sldg/verified-tpm12/index.md

 ## Sponsors

-Verified TPM was sponsored by The Battelle Memorial Trust
+Verified TPM is sponsored by The Battelle Memorial Trust